Dominic DeNucci

-Domenico A. Nucciarone (January 23, 1932 – August 12, 2021) was an Italian-American professional wrestler and trainer better known by the ring name Dominic DeNucci.
+Domenico A. Nucciarone (January 23, 1932 – August 12, 2021) was an Italian professional wrestler and trainer better known by the ring name Dominic DeNucci.
 He held over a dozen championships around the world in the 1960s and 1970s.
+In 1961, he was one of several Montreal wrestling stars to be featured in Wrestling (French: La lutte), a National Film Board of Canada documentary.
 His wrestling students included Mick Foley, Shane Douglas, Brian Hildebrand, and Cody Michaels.

 Professional wrestling career

 Early career (1958–1964)

 He made his pro wrestling debut in 1958 in Montreal, Quebec under a hood as the Masked Marvel and also wrestled in Ottawa, Ontario.
 In 1959, DeNucci started teaming with the original Dino Bravo as Dominic Bravo, a storyline/kayfabe brother as the two worked as a tag team in Canada throughout The Maritimes, Toronto, Ontario, and Winnipeg, Manitoba.
 They also worked in Cleveland and Buffalo.
 The team headed west for Calgary wrestling for Stampede Wrestling starting in 1962.
 DeNucci would keep the Bravo name until he left Stampede in 1963.
 He wrestled as Don DeNucci in the San Francisco territory in the latter half of 1963.